Curated OER

 Executions Student Worksheet

-In this French Revolution worksheet, students read a 1-page selection as well as Internet articles about executions and then respond to 10 short answer questions.
+In this French Revolution learning exercise, students read a 1-page selection as well as Internet articles about executions and then respond to 10 short answer questions.

 Curated OER